These instructions show the necessary steps to release a new BioDynaMo version. The following steps demonstrate the 1.0 release

 Go to BioDynaMo's github project and create a new release

-Tag version: v1.0 Release Title: BioDynaMo 1.0 Description: <insert the release notes here>
+Tag version: v1.0 Release Title: BioDynaMo 1.0 Description: <insert the release notes here> - Create a new branch

-branching off from the release commit and push it. -
+v1.0-patchesbranching off from the release commit and push it. -

 Update the one-line install script in file

-and commit it directly to master (commit message "Update branch of one-line install script").
+util/installBDM_BRANCH=v1.0-patchesand commit it directly to master (commit message "Update branch of one-line install script").

-Now we finished releasing 1.0
+Now we finished releasing 1.0.

-The only part missing now is to tag the development release (v1.01
+The only part missing now is to tag the development release (v1.01).

 -